-Please save, May 9, 2025 for the 20th anniversary celebration.
+Please save, May 9th, 2025 for the 20th Anniversary celebration at the

-Please save, May 9, 2025 for the 20th anniversary celebration.
+Please save, May 9th, 2025 for the 20th Anniversary celebration at the

 The Grand Slam event supports the many lifesaving accomplishments of the Gootter-Jensen Foundation.
 Over the past 19 years, the Foundation has raised millions of dollars for ongoing sudden cardiac death research and has distributed over 450 AEDs to schools, sports facilities, public places, nonprofits, and in law enforcement vehicles throughout Southern Arizona.